 As you can see above, ferry prices from Athens to Milos vary in both duration and cost.
 The fastest option takes 2.5 hours and costs around 78 euros.
 However, the cheapest option, while only 20 euros, takes over 15 hours.

-Compare this to taking a direct flight for less than 100 euro that will get you there in 45 minutes, it seems like an easy choice to me!
+Compare this to taking a direct flight for less than 100 euros that will get you there in 45 minutes, it seems like an easy choice to me!

 In addition, ferries in Greece are known to be somewhat unreliable, especially during the summer months.
 For example, on the day of our departure from Santorini to Milos, our ferry was delayed over 2 hours.